ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 A situation is a graph of actors actions, connecting nodes and edges, consisting of multiple actors doing stuff.
 It consists of "who", "what", "why", "when", "where".

 So the **trick is to understand/visualize the different actors involved in this situation, their motives and actions.** Literally visualise them doing things.
+This blends in the deterministic framework using measurements.

 The key skills: